-- A. Conferences: Residents are expected to attend weekly Wednesday morning morning morbidity and mortality conference.
+- A. Conferences: Residents are expected to attend weekly Wednesday morning morbidity and mortality conference.
 Complications from the breast surgery service are to be presented by the resident who was involved in the case in front of a group of their peers as well as the surgical faculty at large.
 This conference will give residents an opportunity to think critically about specific steps in the preoperative workup, operative conduct and/or post-operative care of patients who have experienced a complication and identify opportunities for alternative decisions in similar, future cases that may lead to improved outcomes.
-Evidenced based practice patterns should be emphasized when applicable - B. Residents are expected to attend weekly multidisciplinary breast (Mondays at noon) tumor board.
-This tumor board serves as a fertile environment for residents to i) gain an appreciation of the multidisciplinary approach that is unique to the care of cancer patients and ii) gain an understanding of staging (both clinical and pathologic), prognosis and practice guidelines as they relate to neoadjuvant, surgical and adjuvant treatment strategies for breast cancer patients - C. Journal Club: Residents are expected to participate in monthly journal clubs as part of the Wednesday morning didactic curriculum - D. Assigned Readings: Residents will cover various breast topics, among others, as part of their assigned weekly reading curriculum through the program at large.
+Evidenced based practice patterns should be emphasized when applicable (PGY1-3) - B. Residents are expected to attend weekly multidisciplinary breast (Mondays at noon) tumor board.
+This tumor board serves as a fertile environment for residents to i) gain an appreciation of the multidisciplinary approach that is unique to the care of cancer patients and ii) gain an understanding of staging (both clinical and pathologic), prognosis and practice guidelines as they relate to neoadjuvant, surgical and adjuvant treatment strategies for breast cancer patients (PGY1-3) - C. Journal Club: Residents are expected to participate in monthly journal clubs as part of the Wednesday morning didactic curriculum (PGY1-3) - D. Assigned Readings: Residents will cover various breast topics, among others, as part of their assigned weekly reading curriculum through the program at large.
 The SCORE curriculum is the chosen curriculum for the general surgery residency.
 Breast surgery faculty will participate in leading didactic discussion(s) at Wednesday morning education conference at different points in the year when breast surgery topics are the assigned topic for the week.
 Additionally, residents are encouraged to educate themselves upon the scientific information relating to breast surgery.
-The recommended text is Cameron's Current Surgical Therapy. - E. Residents are expected to complete TrueLearn quizzes that are assigned by the program director or program manager in a timely manner.
-Areas of deficiency as defined by their performance on the TrueLearn quizzes should serve as the focus for future study plans.
+The recommended text is Cameron's Current Surgical Therapy.
+(PGY1-3) - E. TWIS Quizzes: Residents are expected to complete TWIS quizzes that are outlined in the program curriculum.
+Areas of deficiency as defined by their performance on the TWIS quizzes should serve as the focus for future study plans.
+(PGY1-3)